 If you have been falsely accused of domestic violence and have had protective orders filed against you, it is important to defend against this action aggressively.
 You could lose your right to see your spouse or your children, and you could find yourself at a serious disadvantage in a future divorce.

 If you find yourself in need of an emergency enforcement order or domestic violence order, we can help you protect yourself and walk you through the process.

 At The Grinnell Firm, PSC, we represent parties in need of EFOs and DVOs, as well as those who have been falsely accused of domestic violence.
 On whichever side you find yourself in an action for a protective order, time is of the essence.

-Call 859-DIV-ORCE (859-348-6723) in Richmond, Lexington and Florence, Kentucky, to talk with attorney Eric Grinnell about protecting yourself.
+Call 859-DIV-ORCE (859-348-6723) in Richmond, Lexington and Florence, Kentucky, to talk with an attorney about protecting yourself.
 You can also use our simple online form day or night to ask for a consultation.